PeteZaSayari/emacs-cs/README.md

 (`tohtml.xsl`), you can read the cheat sheet directly with the web browser, just like an HTML page.
 Just put into the same directory both the files `emacs-cs.xml` and `tohtml.xsl`, then open `emacs-cs.xml` with your browser.

-I use firefox and it works; I don't know if other browsers are good enough.
+> **Note**: The font management in the CSS file uses some advanced
+    features that are (afaik) only supported by Firefox.
+The font rendering on other browsers is higly unpredictable.

 The stylesheet contains directives for printing, so you can print the cheatsheet with the "print" feature of your web browser (again, it is